pythontutor-dev/pythontutor/unsupported-features.md

 - If you're behind some kinds of firewalls or proxy servers, the visualizer or live chat may not work
 - URL shortening (you should use your own third-party URL shortener service)
 - https iframe embedding with non-Python languages (iframe embed should work for Python if you use `https://` for URL)
-- Standalone application or offline mode (you can download the code and install it yourself but I don't have time to provide tech support for local installations)

 Look at these issues for more unsupported features: https://github.com/pythontutor-dev/pythontutor/issues